School WW2 Battlefield Tour to Normandy

 Hotel Le Canada takes pride in providing a full board service to all its guests.

 Hôtel Crocus Caen Mémorial

-The reception staff, who work from 0700 to 2300, speak French, English and Spanish.
-The hotel has two large meeting rooms which can be hired for an additional fee.
+The reception staff, who work from 07:00 to 23:00, speak French, English and Spanish.
+There are two large meeting rooms which can be hired for an additional fee.